8 Reasons Your Child Could Benefit From Being a Bookworm

-I remember asking my mum what "t-h-e" spells.
-I was sitting on one of those plastic benches/toy chests that every '90s kid had and I screamed her name with such power and urgency that I can now, as an adult, only imagine it sounded like I was getting kidnapped (or worse) in the next room.
-That's how anything that has to do with reading has always been for me — urgent.
+I remember asking my mom what “t-h-e” spells.
+I was sitting on one of those plastic toy chest benches that every ’90s kid had and I screamed her name with such power and urgency that I can only now, as an adult, imagine sounded as though I were having a true emergency.
+That’s how anything that has to do with reading has always been for me – urgent.

 From wedging myself in-between adult conversations to get someone to read to me to carrying a book under my arm everywhere I went – literally everywhere; my poor parents had to entertain each other for most of my childhood because I was always lost in a book – I have grown up with a love of books and stories.
 But one thing I’ve learned throughout the years is that you can get so much more out of a book than just stories.

-Being an avid reader and constantly feeling the need to bury my head in a new book has given me a surplus of skills and benefits that have affected every part of my life, and I'm a true believer that if our kids' idea of reading is through Facebook statuses, Instagram captions, and 140-character tweets, they're going to be in big trouble.
+Being an avid reader and constantly feeling the need to bury my head in a new book has given me a surplus of skills and benefits that have affected every part of my life, and I’m a true believer that if our kids’ idea of reading is through Facebook statuses, Instagram captions, and tweets, they’re going to be in a bit of trouble.

 Read through for eight ways growing up a bookworm affected my life for the better, which are benefits your kids can also get in on if they’re encouraged to be readers early on.